viters/docs/reference/nested-data.md

 Item `id = 1` from `email_newsletters` will now link to the item in `videos` with `id = 3`.

-You can then unlink any relationship by setting the field to `null`.
+You can also remove any relationship by setting the field to `null`.

 ```json
 {